 The WPH Charitable Trust is dedicated to providing funding for individuals, groups and organisations to help prevent, relieve and cure sickness in Coventry and Warwickshire.
 The fund distributes approximately £250,000 every year.

-Established in 1994, the Trust has benefited the lives of many individuals and groups to aid, relief, care and support.
+Established in 1994, the Trust has benefited the lives of many individuals and groups to aid, relieve, care and support.
 The Trust provides grants for medical research, buildings and equipment.

 The WPH Trust was set up with funds from the sale of the Warwickshire Private Hospital in 1994.